NoelDeMartin/cypress-laravel/README.md

 ## Sandbox project

-To see a working example, check out this project with a bare-bones Laravel application using this package with tests running on CI: [laravel-cypress-sandbox](https://github.com/NoelDeMartin/laravel-cypress-sandbox/).
+To see a working example with different use-cases, check out the following project: [laravel-cypress-sandbox](https://github.com/NoelDeMartin/laravel-cypress-sandbox/).